Jack000/Expose/readme.md

 Note that in this theme the text goes above its associated image, except the first image which is used as a masthead.

+CSS classes can be passed to the template via the "class" property. eg: use `class: textafter` to add a CSS class that makes the text go after the image.

 ### Metadata file

 If you want certain variables to apply to an entire gallery, place a metadata.txt (this is configurable) file in the gallery directory. eg. in metadata.txt: